lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 É precisamente devido a esta *normalização* baseada em estatísticas *batch* que *normalização de lote* deriva seu nome.

-Note that if we tried to apply batch normalization with minibatches of size 1, we would not be able to learn anything.
-That is because after subtracting the means, each hidden unit would take value 0!
-As you might guess, since we are devoting a whole section to batch normalization, with large enough minibatches, the approach proves effective and stable.
-One takeaway here is that when applying batch normalization, the choice of batch size may be even more significant than without batch normalization.

 Observe que se tentamos aplicar a normalização de lote com minibatches de tamanho 1, não seríamos capazes de aprender nada.
 Isso porque depois de subtrair as médias,